Temp Mail Logo

 An empty p= tag signals that this DKIM key has been revoked.
 Any email signed with this selector will immediately fail DKIM verification at receiving mail servers.
 Publish a new selector with a new key before revoking the old one.

-Example 4Test mode — not enforced in production
+Example 4Test mode.
+Not enforced in production

 v=DKIM1; k=rsa; t=y; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GN...